 Margaret Stites Memorial ASU FAME Scholarship Fund

 Established by Margaret Mallard in memory of Margaret Stites, a visual arts professor at Angelo State University.
-Scholarship provides assistance to ASU students with more than 30 credit hours who major in the field of visual arts.
+Scholarship provides assistance to ASU students in the field of visual arts.

 Armstrong Backus Scholarship Fund

 Perpetual scholarship established by the partners of the San Angelo accounting firm of Armstrong Backus and Co.
-Fund awards a scholarship to an ASU graduate student with a minimum of 120 hours whose grade point average is no less than 3.0 and who is majoring in accounting with the intention of becoming a CPA.
+Fund awards a scholarship to an ASU graduate student majoring in accounting with the intention of becoming a CPA.

 GT Bailey Memorial Internship Fund

 Established by an anonymous donor in honor of Garnet Tolbert (Tol) Bailey, who was the beloved stepfather of donor and life-long bookkeeper.
 This fund will provide real world work experience for students attending Angelo State University currently enrolled in an accounting related degree program.
 The Foundation will work closely with the ASU President and the specified department head, with recommendations based on high academic ability, strong work ethic, financial need and level of employer support.

 Bass Family Scholarship Fund